How do you keep bears away from your bird feeders?

 Here is what I’m thinking.
 As far as bird food goes, sunflower kernels are the most popular.
 Almost every bird that comes to feeders loves the stuff.
 In fact, when birds are looking through a birdseed mix, it’s typically the sunflower they are searching for.

-If you only use shelled sunflower, there will be nothing for the birds to search through, which means they are less likely to throw seeds to the ground.
+If you only use shelled sunflowers, there will be nothing for the birds to search through, which means they are less likely to throw seeds to the ground.
 As another benefit, you are going to avoid a mess of shells on the ground, since you are buying this sunflower seed already shelled.

 If any sunflower kernels do fall to the ground, they should be quickly gobbled up by ground-feeding birds or a small mammal, before a bear would ever find it!